 I do not know Mr. Gilmore and have not heard of him winning a medical malpractice lawsuit of $137 million.
 If a medical malpractice verdict was renedered in this amount in Georgia, I think it would have been reported in the Daily Legal newspaper.
 It is possible I just did not see the story.

 If Savannah Cat's are prohibited in Georgia, it is very, very unlikely that you can obtain a license to simply have one as a pet.
 I would also discourage you from expending money on counsel fees trying to obtain the right to own the animal.
-The result will likely be just a lot of money spent and no...Read more »
+The result will likely be just a lot of money spent...Read more »

 Generally, a person who is a convicted felon loses the right to carry a firearm unless and until his sentence is fully complete.
 He or she would then likely have to have their right to carry a firearm restored by the Court.
 Your rights are also likely to be impacted by the sentence you received and...Read more »